EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  and the trophic resources that describe the food webs.
 (Briand and Cohen, 1984; van Straalen, 1998; Walter et al., 1991).

- The information about trophic relationships of the different taxonomic groups is still quite scarce.
-These data are necessary to build and analyze webs of interactions that, in turn, could be used to assess the stability and conservation status of these ecosystems.
+ The information about trophic relationships of the different microarthropod taxonomic groups is still quite scarce.
+These data are necessary to build and analyze trophic networks that, in turn, could be used to assess the stability and conservation status of these ecosystems.
 (Barrios, 2007; Briones, 2014; Thakur et al., 2020).